Doctoral Studies at the Faculty of Business and Economics

 The doctoral programme requirements can be substituted or waived in the case that a student successfully completes a structured doctoral programme.
 The doctoral programme can also be completed on a part-time basis.

 The doctoral programme in economic sciences is captured under the umbrella of the Göttingen Graduate School of Social Sciences (GGG).
-The GGG spans and connects five graduate programmes and faculties in law, social sciences, economic sciences, agricultural sciences and forestry and forest ecology.
-The GGG leverages the broad range of subjects of the five graduate faculties to offer doctoral students an array of methodological and interdisciplinary approaches as well as a variety of opportunities for specialisation.
+The GGG is responsible for PhD students and supervisors from the social sciences faculties (i.e. Faculty of Law, Business and Economics, Faculty of Social Sciences).
+It leverages the broad range of subjects of those faculties to offer doctoral students an array of methodological and interdisciplinary approaches as well as a variety of opportunities for specialisation.
 An example of an offer is a summer programme in methods, open to all doctoral students.
 The granting of doctoral degrees is however autonomous to each faculty.

 Further information about the graduate school is available on the GGG website: